nypublicradio/wnyc-vue3/README.md

 ```bash
 npm run generate-splash
 ```
-This will create grab the images in your public folder and generate and configure all the icons and splash images in a folder on the root called `icons`
+This will create grab the images in your public folder and generate and configure all the icons and splash images in a folder on the root called `icons` and everything else you need in `android/app/src/main/res/`, that sets up all that is needed for Android & iOS icons and Android splash screens only.
+For iOS splash screen, you will need to manually add the splash screen images in XCode.
+In XCode, navigate to `ios/App/App/Assets`.
+Then Select `Splash` on the right.
+Then on the very right, select the checkbox `iPhone`.
+Then, back on the middle panel, you will see 6 new empty slots.
+Fill these in with the images that were generated in the `android/app/src/main/res/drawable-port-xhdpi/splash.png` folder for 1x, `android/app/src/main/res/drawable-port-xxhdpi/splash.png` for 2x. `android/app/src/main/res/drawable-port-xxxhdpi/splash.png` for 3x.

 If the `generate` script is not set up, add it to yout `package.json` file:
 ```json